 We’re in the middle of the “No-Stress Guide to Filing Your Taxes”.
-We’ve already covered:
+Today we are going to cover tax schedules.

 - Choosing the best method to file your return